1 Juan 5

 (b) El testimonio de los hombres includes the eye-witness accounts of the 500 or so people who, like John, personally witnessed the Risen Lord (1 Cor.
 15:6), along with the many thousands of people who saw Jesus minister and perform miracles.
 The testimony of men also encompasses those who experienced the power of God after Jesus ascended to heaven, including the millions of Spirit-filled believers alive today (1 John 5:10).

 (C) El testimonio de Dios is greater than the testimony of men, because God is the ultimate Authority and the supreme Judge who cannot lie (Heb.
 6:18).
-The Father knows the Son.
+The Father knows his Son.

 (d) el ha testificado.
 Dios habló desde el cielo acerca de su Hijo en numerosas ocasiones, tanto en el Antiguo Testamento (principalmente a través de los profetas) como en el Nuevo.